aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     * Overview
     * Configure the Access Manager server
-    * Configure the agent AMAgent.properties file
+    * Configure the agent configuration properties
     * Deploying the Sample Application
     * Running the Sample Application
     * Troubleshooting